yxzhan/rvizweb/README.md

 9. You should see a pink box show up on the site.

-**Notes:**: The container will share with the host network by default.
+**Notes:** The container will share with the host network by default.
 And with command `xhost +local:docker`, launching gui applications (e.g., rqt_graph, rviz) inside the container should be able to X-forward to host system.

 ## Option 2: Install to local environment
 ### Prerequisites